 Questions?
 Contact Theresa Harris at email@example.com or (202) 326-6796.

 Student Poster Competition Guidelines

 The author of the poster, or a representative of the student team that prepared the poster, must present the poster for judging at the AAAS Science and Human Rights Coalition meeting on Thursday, July 16, 2015.
 Students must print their posters, mount them on foam-core board, and bring them to the meeting.
 All posters must be displayed on easels, which will be provided by AAAS on-site.
 Computer display equipment, sound or projection equipment, or freestanding displays are not permitted.

 All posters must be set up during the time allotted before the meeting starts in the morning on July 16, 2015, and must remain up until the meeting ends that evening.
 Materials must then be removed promptly, by the end of the meeting on Friday, July 17, 2015.
 AAAS will not be responsible for material left on easels after the meeting.

 Posters will be judged by members of the AAAS Science and Human Rights Coalition who are scientists, engineers, and health professionals as well as other experts with experience connecting science, technology and human rights in their professional work.
 Human rights professionals also will be invited to serve as judges.

-The judges will consider the poster’s relevance to the topic in the Call for Entries, quality of argument demonstrated by the poster and the presentation, creativity in responding to the topic, the student’s understanding of the topic evidenced by the presentation, and overall effective communication of the student’s ideas.
+The judges will consider each poster’s relevance to the topic of science and human rights, as described in paragraph 6 above, the quality of argument demonstrated by the poster and the presentation, creativity in responding to the topic, the student’s understanding of the topic as evidenced by the presentation, and overall effective communication of the student’s ideas.